Corporate social responsibility

 Our brands have their own CSR policies and we execute these according to their exacting standards.
-Below are some of the sustainable activity that the brands undertake, should you want to know any further information please follow the link to their websites by clicking each of the logos below.
+Below are some of the sustainable activities that Welcome Break and our partner brands undertake.
+Should you want to know any further information, please visit our brands' respective websites for more information.

-Starbucks are working to solve cup recycling and have put in place a strategy to minimise the waste they generate inside and outside their stores and when customers buy re-usable cups they receive 25p off their drink.
+Starbucks is working to solve cup recycling and has put in place a strategy to minimise the waste they generate inside and outside their stores and when customers buy re-usable cups they receive 25p off their drink.
 Building green stores, preserving water and minimising their environmental footprint are top of their to-do list.

 Espresso machines deliver less water to wash shot glasses and also save water by using the latest spec appliances saving up to 5 litres of water on washing cycles.